gitsobek/infi-validator/README.md

 validator.cleanInjections();

 const { body } = validator.getSafeObject();

+console.log('is body safe?', body);
+/* is body safe?
+{
+    username: "admin",
+    password: "&lt;script&gt;alert('xss');&lt;/script&gt;",
+    role: {
+        eq: {
+            ne: "not-not-admin"
+        }
+    }
+}
+*/
 ```

 The sanitized body object is available on the `getSafeObject()` method call.
-As for the `cleanInjections` method, it iterated over the data recursively and cleaned off every encountered injection and vulnerability, thus you can continue to work on this object safely.
+As for the `cleanInjections()` method, it iterates over the data recursively and cleans off every encountered injection and vulnerability, thus you can continue to work on this object safely.

 ## Tests